DataFire/Integrations/integrations/generated/azure_monitor_metrics_api/README.md

   * resourceUri **required** `string`: The identifier of the resource.
   * timespan `string`: The timespan of the query.
 It is a string with the following format 'startDateTime_ISO/endDateTime_ISO'.
   * interval `string`: The interval (i.e. timegrain) of the query.
-  * metric `string`: The name of the metric to retrieve.
+  * metricnames `string`: The names of the metrics (comma separated) to retrieve.
   * aggregation `string`: The list of aggregation types (comma separated) to retrieve.
-  * $top `number`: The maximum number of records to retrieve.
+  * top `integer`: The maximum number of records to retrieve.
-  * $orderby `string`: The aggregation to use for sorting results and the direction of the sort.
+  * orderby `string`: The aggregation to use for sorting results and the direction of the sort.
   * $filter `string`: The **$filter** is used to reduce the set of metric data returned.<br>Example:<br>Metric contains metadata A, B and C.<br>- Return all time series of C where A = a1 and B = b1 or b2<br>**$filter=A eq ‘a1’ and B eq ‘b1’ or B eq ‘b2’ and C eq ‘*’**<br>- Invalid variant:<br>**$filter=A eq ‘a1’ and B eq ‘b1’ and C eq ‘*’ or B = ‘b2’**<br>This is invalid because the logical or operator cannot separate two different metadata names.<br>- Return all time series where A = a1, B = b1 and C = c1:<br>**$filter=A eq ‘a1’ and B eq ‘b1’ and C eq ‘c1’**<br>- Return all time series where A = a1<br>**$filter=A eq ‘a1’ and B eq ‘*’ and C eq ‘*’**.
   * resultType `string` (values: Data, Metadata): Reduces the set of data collected.
 The syntax allowed depends on the operation.
 See the operation's description for details.
   * api-version **required** `string`: Client Api Version.
+  * metricnamespace `string`: Metric namespace to query metric definitions for.

 #### Output
 * output [Response](#response)